herrstrietzel/svg-parse-path-normalized/README.md

 **This polyfill is a "battle-proof" parser!** Since the W3C draft doesn't  include fine-grained control over the normalisation/conversion process you can use the `pathDataConvert.js` script as an addon/plugin  alongside with the aforementioned polyfill script.

 ### Convert pathdata structure
-A lot of libraries use a array structure for each command like so
+A lot of libraries use an array structure for each command like so

 ```
 [